 Believe it or not, this is the eighth generation of the Porsche 911, which first went on sale back in 1963.
 However, hold up a picture of the original and today’s models and you’ll notice there hasn’t been much change in the design department.

 However, we assure this latest 911 is all-new, built to be easier to live with and – more importantly – to be even quicker than the car it replaces.
-The latest evolution of the company’s twin-turbocharged 3.0-litre flat-six engine has that particular requirement covered.
+The latest evolution of the company’s twin-turbocharged 3.0-litre flat-six petrol engine has that particular requirement covered.

-Revised turbos and a host of other revisions mean the Carrera S – the only 911 available from launch – now produces 450hp (30hp up on the old model).
-It’ll get from 0-60mph in just 3.2 seconds and crack 190mph, while it’s wide powerband means you always have oomph when you need it.
+Revised turbochargers and a host of other revisions mean the Carrera S – the only 911 available from launch – now produces 450hp (30hp up on the old model).
+It’ll get from 0-60mph in just 3.2 seconds and crack 190mph, while it’s wide powerband means you always have oomph when you put your foot down.

 The Porsche 911 could give Darwin a lesson in perfect evolution